dsdeepaksingh/js-training/problems_classes_inheritance.md

-# Problems related to Classes and Inheritance
+# Problems related to Classes and Inheritance in JavaScript

 ## No true class-based inheritance